See Cognitive Dissonance.

 - Choice-supportive bias

-- memory bias that makes past choices seem better than they
+- memory bias that makes past choices seem better than they actually were

 - Belief perseverance